List of Scream (film series) characters: Gale Weathers

 Gale Weathers is a news reporter for the fictional news show Top Story.
 Prior to the events of the films, she was involved in coverage of the murder of Maureen Prescott and the resulting trial of Cotton Weary, during which she criticized the testimony of Sidney Prescott.
 In Scream, she returns to Woodsboro to cover the current murder spree.
 During the finale of the film, her cameraman, Kenny Jones, is murdered, and she is left for dead after a car crash.
 She is later revealed to be alive and witnesses the confession of Billy Loomis and Stu Macher to their role in the killings.
 She helps Sidney defeat Billy and, after the events of the film, writes a new book about the Ghostface murders.
 In Scream 2, she travels to Windsor College to cover the current murder spree.
+She often clashed with reporter Debbie Salt, whom is revealed in the end as Nancy Loomis, Billy Loomis' mother.
 She witnesses the apparent death of Dewey Riley before she herself is shot by Mickey Altieri, one of the killers.
 She survives and helps Sidney to kill Mickey.
 In Scream 3, she is shown to have written another book, this time about the Windsor College killings.
 She travels to Hollywood to aid the investigation of a new series of murders there.
 At the end of the film, Dewey asks Gale to marry him, and she accepts.
 In Scream 4, Gale has married Dewey, becoming Gale Weathers-Riley, but their relationship is strained.
 She has written a series of novels about fictional Ghostface murders; these have been turned into new films in the fictional Stab series.
 She attempts to reignite her journalistic career by investigating the new murders, but is attacked and badly wounded by the new Ghostface.
 She survives and resolves her differences with Dewey.

 In the fictional Stab series of films within a film, Gale is portrayed by fictional actress Jennifer Jolie.

 Courteney Cox was starring in the NBC sitcom Friends when she was cast in Scream, marking a new trend: casting established and popular actors and actresses in horror films.
 Craven opined that her presence, like Neve Campbell's, helped raise the profile of Scream and attract a large female audience.
 Brooke Shields and Janeane Garofalo were the original choices for the role of Gale.
 Cox was not even considered at first, as it was not believed that she could play Gale's selfish, abusive and aggressive character after playing the softer, nicer role of Monica Geller in Friends.
 Cox, however, was eager to play a "bitch" character, specifically to contrast with her Friends character, and repeatedly lobbied the production team until she won the role.